 Freelance website designer in Derbyshire

 Hello, obviously you have come to this to find out all about my lovely self (or maybe you’re just really bored).
-I’m a freelance website designer and front-end developer based in Derbyshire.
+I’m a freelance website designer and graphic designer based in Derbyshire.

 Originally I come from Essex, but please don’t hold it against me.
 I’ve lived in Derby in Derbyshire for the last nine years so I like to think I’m now a fully-fledged duck.